pborreli/blog-4/source/_posts/2014-01-21-disciplined-yak-shaving.markdown

 categories: tips, learning, yak-shaving
 ---

-Being productive is really in.
+Being productive is more popular than ever.
 Everyone wants to get more and more done in less and less time.
 And no wonder.
 Getting things done feels really good.

-Yet, getting things done is not always the best way to spend our time.
+Yet, "getting things done" is not always the best way to spend our time.
 [Yakshaving](http://www.urbandictionary.com/define.php?term=yak%20shaving),
-done in a disciplined way, can also be a good way to spend time.
+done in the right way, can also be a good way to spend time.

 Here are some reaons why I find disciplined yak shaving to be a good thing and some things I've learned along the way about how to do it well.